Coelecanth/Project1-final/ReadMe.md

  - Ipad Pro
  Physical device
  - Pc desktop -  Firefox, Chrome, and IE
  - Samsung s22 Ultra - Firefox and Chrome

-# Test Results

-### Results -Browser Compatibility
-On all three of the listed below browsers the site performed as predicted with no browsers issues found.
- - Google Chrome
- - Mozilla Firefox
- - Microsoft Edge
+## Results-Speed and Resposiveness

+## Results-MarkUp Validation

 # Testing Issues and Resolution

-### Slow rendering performance - index.html
+## Slow rendering performance - index.html
 So when testing with lighthouse in the chrome browser I was getting consistenly slow download score